adoyle-h/dotfiles/README.md

 # Awesome Bash Dotfiles

-An elegant way to manage dotfiles, shell scripts, auto-completion files, configurations for terminal players.
+An elegant way to manage dotfiles, commands, auto-completion files, configurations for terminal players.

+**Make Bash Great Again!**

 **Currently, it is only a personal workplace rather than a framework.
-So you should FORK the REPO first before using it.**
+So you should FORK the REPO first before using it.
+The framework is coming soon.**

 ## TOC